mehanix/Incremental-DFS-Algorithms/README.md

 ### Introduction

-This repo contains various materials that are written on more theoretical computer science topics.
+This repo contains various materials written by me on more theoretical computer science topics.

 ### Presentations